Skip to main content

 A DAG is defined in Python code and visualized in the Airflow UI.
 DAGs can be as simple as a single task or as complex as hundreds or thousands of tasks with complicated dependencies.

-Screenshot from the Graph tab of the Airflow UI of a complex DAG with dynamically mapped tasks, task groups and setup/teardown tasks.
+Screenshot of a complex DAG run graph with dynamically mapped tasks, task groups and setup/teardown tasks.

 Assumed knowledge